Mehrzad Madanchi: Club career

 The attacker started his playing career in Homa Shiraz club which plays in the lower Iranian divisions.
 After playing impressively at the lower division Shiraz club, he earned a transfer to Fajr Sepasi, one of the top two clubs of Shiraz (the other being Bargh Shiraz).
 He was immediately seen as a big talent and continued to play well in the 2004/2005 season.
 The speedy left winger saw his performances be rewarded with a transfer to the most popular club in Iran, Persepolis, in July 2005.

 In the 2005/2006 season at Persepolis Madanchi grew to become a first team player.
 He played some good matches on the left wing during the season, due to his great speed and dribbling.
 His main problem however was his crossing ability, which many agreed could be greatly improved.
 At the end of the season Persepolis coach Arie Haan took Madanchi away from the left wing and put him in as a striker, with topscorer Javad Kazemian as his partner.
-This position worked immediately, as in three matches in the Hazfi Cup Madanchi scored seven goals, a hattrick against Abu Muslem and two doubles against Malavan and Nojan.
+This position worked immediately, as in three matches in the Hazfi Cup Madanchi scored seven goals, a hattrick against Abu Muslem and two doubles against Malavan and Nozhan.

 In the 2006/2007 season at Persepolis Madanchi was put in the striker position by head coach Mustafa Denizli.
 This really helped out Persepolis because Madanchi was able to score 10 goals and make 5 assists in the League and was announced the best player of the 2006/2007 IPL season called the Persian Gulf Cup.
 On 10 July 2007 Madanchi signed a one-year deal with U.A.E's club Al-Shaab for a fee of $500,000.

 During the 2007/2008 season at Al-Shaab, Madanchi played in the Striker position for the entire season which resulted in him scoring 17 goals in three different competitions.
 He scored 14 goals in the UAE League, while scoring two goals in the Arab Champions League and one goal in the UAE Cup.
 Although, 8 of his 17 goals were scored from the penalty spot.
 After the season Madanchi was named the Foreign Player of the Season 2007/08 of the UAE League.

 On 31 May 2008 Madanchi signed a one-year deal with Al-Nasr Sports Club in the UAE League in a contract is thought to be worth over $1.5 million.
-He moved to Al-Ahli in summer 2009 where he played in CWC and also AFC Champions League.
+He moved to Al-Ahli in summer 2009 where he played in 2009 FIFA Club World Cup and also AFC Champions League.

 He joined Steel Azin in 2010 and stayed there for a season where he had an unsuccessful season because of the injuries he had and after the relegation of the team he moved to Al Shaab but again because of the injuries he had his contract was canceled halfway through the season.

 On 16 July 2012 he joined Persepolis with a three-year contract.
 After spending one season at the club and not gaining much of playing time, his contract was terminated and he joined Fajr Sepasi.